C0C0red/prompt/README.md

 Prompt
 ------
 ### Description
-Project for AI-based implant feature.
+Project for AI-based (ChatGPT) implant feature.

 The repository contains the following folders:
 - **pocs**: Python and C# programs that request and reflectively execute AI-generated code.